lawrenceyolland/git-search/README.md

-# Small Project Using GitHub API
+# Testing out the Github API with React.

+Simple search function for users and repositories on GitHub.